-Using the SOI individual income tax samples which have information on age and date of death, in Appendix Table C7 we compute mortality rates by age \times wealth groups among tax filers.
+we compute mortality rates by age x wealth groups among tax filers.
 These mortality rates not only capture differential mortality by lifetime income, but also estate tax planning and any effect that the approach of death may have on real wealth.
-As shown in Appendix Figures C11 to C14, there is a clear mortality gradient within the top 10%: the top 10% live less long than the top 1% who in turn live less long than the top 0.1%.
+As shown in Online Appendix Figures C11 to C14, there is a clear mortality gradient within the top 10%: the top 10% live less long than the top 1%, who in turn live less long than the top 0.1%.
 More importantly, the mortality gradient is sharply increasing over time; the trend is especially pronounced for men.
 In recent years, the mortality rate for men aged 65-79 in the top 1% of the wealth distribution is only 60% of the average mortality rates of male tax filers aged 65-79, versus 90% in 1979-83.
 We leave to future research the difficult task of identifying what part of this phenomenon owes to rising mortality differential by lifetime income, to rising estate tax avoidance, and to changes in how the approach of death affects real wealth.

 To illustrate the pitfalls of the estate multiplier technique, we run a simple and direct test: we apply this technique not to wealth but to capital income, using the income tax returns of decedents the year before they die.
 We compute the distribution of capital income at death weighting each observation by the Kopczuk and Saez (2004) inverse mortality rates.
-If the estate multiplier technique worked well, the distribution of capital income in the weighted decedent sample should be similar as that in the living population.
-However, as the bottom panel of Figure 10 shows, it is not.
+If the estate multiplier technique worked well, the distribution of capital income in the weighted decedent sample should be similar to that in the living population.
+However, as Figure X Panel B shows, it is not.
 In 1976, the top 0.1% capital income share was about 15% in both weighted estate-income data and in the overall population.
 But according to the estate multiplier method, the concentration of capital income has barely increased since 1976, while it has surged in the overall population.
-The discrepancy is similar when excluding realized capital gains; it is similar when focusing on "passive" capital income only-dividends, interest, and rents-so as to exclude business profits, that contain a labor income component potentially affected by the approach of death (Appendix Figures C14 and C15).
+The discrepancy is similar when excluding realized capital gains; it is similar when focusing on "passive" capital income only-dividends, interest, and rents-so as to exclude business profits that contain a labor income component potentially affected by the approach of death (Online Appendix Figures C15 and C16).
 The weighted decedent sample has become less and less representative of the living population.